 Early rising at four and the bus of "Buss-Pelle" stopped at six AM outside our house and let us embark.
 Very convenient!
 The long tour to Nynashamn began.
 More people embarked along the road, most of them in Jarvso.
 We are rolling through a wonderful summer landscape with wild flowers and lupines on the roadbanks, and in Nynashamn we embarked the fast ferry "Visby" which used only two hours and three quarters of an hour for the crossing to Visby town on Gotland.
 At five PM we were in the bus again and on the way to Ljugarn on the east coast of Gotland, a place known for the good beach.
 We were housed in the "Beach Pension" four nights.
+The road from Visby to Ljugarn partly goes through villages and fields and partly through a low pine wood.
+When we came near the eastern coast sometimes the forest is nearly heath with junipers and wild roses.
+The churches are close on Gotland, we passed four in the fifty kilometres crossing the island and saw some at a distance too.

 In the fields they are growing wheat, rye, peas, rape and hay grass.
 The roadsides are filled with summer flowers.
 The red poppies are bright, and you don't see them only at the roadsides, they are in the fields too.
 A few times we passed a field totally red.
 Blue cornflowers in the rye fields.
 In the dryer areas the blueweed (Echium Vulgare) is wide spread.
 In the pine wood the white panicles of dropwort (Filipendula vulgaris) is shining.
 And lots of other summer flowers are on the roadsides.From the bus window I could recognize Lathyrus Pratensis, Lotus Corniculatus, Medicago Falcata, Galium Verum, Galium Boreale, Galium Album, Silene Vulgaris, Campanula Rotundifolia and many others.